nvdigitalsolutions/unlocked-dashboard/README.md

   - Pages for the dashboard, appointments, store and dynamic `[slug]` routes.
   - Login form that stores the Strapi JWT using an API route.
   - Preview and login API routes.
-  - The homepage is editable with Craft.js components.
+  - All pages from Strapi, including the homepage, are editable with Craft.js components.

 ## Structure